devanflores/nextjsworkshop/README.md

 ```

 Go crazy—try changing the fonts, colors, & whatever else!
+## Deployment
+Once done building your website, commit your changes and push to a github repository.
+To deploy to a website, login to [Vercel](https://vercel.com/login) with your github account.
+Vercel will prompt you to connect a repo and will give you a hosted link.
+Vercel automatically updates whenver your update the github repo.

 ## Conclusion

-Over the course of this workshop, you went from not knowing what JSX was to writing a two-page, interactive web app with it.
+Over the course of this workshop, you went from not knowing what JSX was to deploying a two-page, interactive web app with it.
 Great work!
-This is just a starting point—you can keep adding to this app, but you can also check out the [Next.js Dashboard](/nextjs_dashboard) workshop to continue learning.
+This is just a starting point—you can keep adding to this app, but you can also follow countless other tutorials to use powerful plugins and build high quality prototypes incredibly fast.